NeerajSharma1508/Uber-Trip-Analysis-With-PowerBi/README.md

 # 🚖 Uber Data Analysis – Power BI Report<br/>
 ## 📌 Project Overview<br/>
 This Power BI report provides a comprehensive analysis of Uber trip data.
-The purpose of this dashboard is to uncover key insights about ride demand,<br/> temporal patterns, and detailed operational metrics that can help in decision-making for business optimization.<br/>
+The purpose of this dashboard is to uncover key insights about ride demand, temporal patterns, and detailed operational metrics that can help in decision-making for business optimization.<br/>
 The report is divided into three main pages: Overview Analysis, Time Analysis, and Details Page.
-Each page is designed to answer specific business <br/>
-questions and provide a clear narrative using interactive visuals.<br/>
+Each page is designed to answer specific business questions and provide a clear narrative using interactive visuals.<br/>

 ## 🎯 Objectives<br/>
-- To analyze ride distribution by time of day, weekday, and month.<br/>
++ To analyze ride distribution by time of day, weekday, and month.<br/>
-* To evaluate trip distances and popular pickup/drop-off locations.<br/>
++ To evaluate trip distances and popular pickup/drop-off locations.<br/>
 + To understand customer usage trends and demand patterns.<br/>
 + To support business strategy with actionable insights.<br/>